Vinko Jelovac

-Vinko Jelovac (alternate spelling: Vinto Jelovac) (born 18 November 1948 in Pazin, SR Croatia, Yugoslavia) is a former Slovenian-Croatian professional basketball player and coach.
+Vinko Jelovac (born 18 November 1948) is a Slovenian-Croatian former professional basketball player and coach.
 At a height of 2.08 m tall, and a weight of 120 kg, he played at the center position.
-Jelovac was named Slovenian Sportsman of the Year, in 1973 and 1974.
-Jelovac, who is the all-time leading scorer in the history of the Yugoslav First Federal League, was inducted into the Slovenian Athletes Hall of Fame, in 2012.
+Jelovac was named Slovenian Sportsman of the Year in 1973 and 1974.
+Jelovac who is the all-time leading scorer in the history of the Yugoslav First Federal League.
+He was inducted into the Slovenian Athletes Hall of Fame, in 2012.

 Club career

 During his club career, Jelovac was a long-time player of Olimpija Ljubljana.
 With Olimpija, he won the Yugoslav First Federal League championship in the 1969–70 season.
 He was also a member of the FIBA European Selection team, in 1973 and 1974.
 Jelovac scored the most points in the history of the Yugoslav First Federal League, with a total of 7,531 career points scored.

 National team career

 Yugoslav junior national team

 Jelovac was a member of Yugoslavia's junior national teams.
 With the Yugoslavia under-18 national team, he won the silver medal at the 1968 FIBA European Championship for Juniors, where he was the tournament's top scorer, with a scoring average of 24.0 points per game.